LeoSotoWeb/Docs/docs/ZOOcart/configuration.md

 ## Step 2.
 Setup ZOOcart

-To configure **ZOOcart** for ZOO applications switch to the component Components>ZOOlanders in your Joomla Admin Paneland click the "ZOOcart" tab.
+To configure **ZOOcart** for ZOO applications switch to the component (Components / ZOOlanders) in your Joomla Admin Panel and click the "ZOOcart" tab.

 ![Setup ZOOcart](http://joolanders.github.io/Docs/docs/ZOOcart/images/zc4.png)